Butternut squash is a rich and satisfying vegetable that’s surprisingly low in fat and calories.

 It’s related to pumpkins, spaghetti squash, and acorn squash, and any other vegetable that’s part of the winter squash family.

-Turns out that that term refers to the fact that they store well for months (thanks to their thick skins), so they can last through the winter.
-Now it all makes sense!
+“Winter squash” refers to the fact that they store well for months (thanks to their thick skins), so they can last through the winter.

 When selecting a butternut squash, look for one that’s heavy for its size.
-When preparing butternut squash, I find it easiest to start by cutting off the stem and the base.
+When preparing butternut squash, it’s easiest to start by cutting off the stem and the base.

 You can stand the squash on its ends and peel it with a knife or a vegetable peeler.
 After cutting the squash in half lengthwise, scoop out the seeds and fibrous flesh out before roasting.